Superintendent of Finance of the United States

-Superintendent of Finance of the United States was the head of Department of Finance, which is an executive office during the Confederation period with power similar to a finance ministry.
+Superintendent of Finance of the United States was the head of Department of Finance, which was an executive office during the Confederation period with power similar to a finance ministry.
 The only person to hold the office was Robert Morris, who served from 1781 to 1784, with the assistance of Gouverneur Morris.

 Background

-Various boards and committees were formed from June 3, 1775 on to handle financial matters for the provisional government of the United States, the Continental Congress.
+Various boards and committees were formed from June 3, 1775, on to handle financial matters for the provisional government of the United States, the Continental Congress.
 But, as early as 1776, dissatisfaction with this system led Robert Morris, in a message to a Committee of Secret Correspondence, to argue for the use of executives.

 Congress was open to other methods of finance administration.
 In late 1778 after the Franco-American alliance formed, a congressional appeal to Welsh finance writer Dr. Richard Price was made for him to come and reorganize their finances, which he declined.
 In early 1779, Congress requested that their European agents look into methods of administration for war, treasury and naval departments and other offices, but nothing came of that request.